HEE LKS North

 What are our core objectives?

-1. There is improved consistency and increased productivity and efficiency of Healthcare LKS and HCLU
+1. There is improved consistency and increased productivity and efficiency of healthcare LKS

 2. There is enhanced quality of healthcare LKS